ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Implementations SHOULD check if the the currently generated UUID is greater than the previously generated UUID.
-If this is not the case then any number of things could have occurred.
-Such as, but not limited to, clock rollbacks, leap second handling or counter rollovers.
-Applications SHOULD embed sufficient logic to catch these scenarios and correct the problem ensuring the next UUID generated is greater than the previous.
+If this is not the case then any number of things could have occurred, such as clock rollbacks, leap second handling, and counter rollovers.
+Applications SHOULD embed sufficient logic to catch these scenarios and correct the problem to ensure that the next UUID generated is greater than the previous.
 To handle this scenario, the general guidance is that application MAY reuse the previous timestamp and increment the previous counter method.

 ## UUID Generator States {#generator_states}

-The UUID Generator state only needs to be read from stable storage once at boot time, if it is read into a system-wide shared volatile store (and updated whenever the stable store is updated).
+The UUID generator state only needs to be read from stable storage once at boot time, if it is read into a system-wide shared volatile store (and updated whenever the stable store is updated).